Rimsha002/BS-Information-Technology/README.md

 # BS Information Technology
 ## 🎓 My BS-Degree Repository

 ### Welcome to my BSIT Degree repository!
-This serves as a well-organized collection of all coursework, including lecture notes and lab materials, structured semester-wise and subject-wise for easy access.
+This serves as a well-organized collection of all coursework, including lecture notes and lab materials (mainly), structured semester-wise and subject-wise for easy access.
 This repository contains materials from Punjab University College of Information Technology (PUCIT).
 ---

-## 📂 Repository Structure
+##  Repository Structure
 ```
 📁 My Degree Repository
  ├── 📁 Semester 1
  │   ├── 📁 Subject 1
- │   │   ├── 📁 Lecture Notes
  │   │   ├── 📁 Lab Work
  │   ├── 📁 Subject 2
  │   │   ├── 📁 Lecture Notes